How Can I Retire In Italy?

 Retiring in Italy usually means becoming more active too.
 People use their cars much less here.
 Hobbies like gardening and hiking also get retirees out in the open air more than they otherwise might.
 Mild winters in much of the country mean you can be outside throughout the year.

-The healthcare system in Italy is one of the best in the world.
+in Italy is one of the best in the world.
 The healthcare system has been well funded and it shows.
 Italy is a regular in the WHO top 10 rankings of countries with the best healthcare in the world.
 The hospitals are clean and modern with all the latest equipment.
 The healthcare

 Finding an English-speaking doctor can be difficult.
 In the big cities you will be able to source one through local expat groups.
 If you live in more remote areas you will probably have to travel to find one.